Archives: <span>Courses</span>

 Disclosures: The planners, reviewers, and authors have no declared conflicts of interest.

-CE Available for recording:
+CE Available for Recording:

 The WRPHTC is a Designated Multiple Event Provider of Continuing Education Contact Hours (CECH) for Certified Health Education Specialists (CHES) through the National Commission for Health Education Credentialing, Inc.